Eighteenth Century Timeline (1700 to 1799)

 The Duke of Marlborough is the victor at the Battle of Blenheim on 13th August and is given land and money to build Blenheim Palace.

 Death of John Locke on the 28th October.

 1705: Nicholas Hawksmoor begins working jointly on Blenheim Palace.

-1709: Abraham Darby successfully manufactures iron in furnaces fired with Coke Coalbrookdale.
+1709: Abraham Darby successfully manufactures iron in furnaces fired with coke at Coalbrookdale, Shropshire.

 The Duke of Marlborough is victor at the Battle of Malplaquet on the French border on the 11th September as part of the War of the Spanish Succession.